-Just when you thought Seller Central was all out of surprises, there’s a new kind of Amazon dashboard in Account Health.
+Just when you thought Amazon Seller Central is a portal or a h… More was all out of surprises, there’s a new kind of Amazon dashboard in Account Health is an Amazon page which c… More.
 It’s called ‘‘Suspected Intellectual Property Violations’’.
 A tongue-twister, isn’t it?
 Let’s call it SIPV for short.
 And let’s see what it’s all about.

 SIPV.
 The Basics